 - You should be teaching or preparing to teach Business English at college, university, or in the workplace.

 Review in IATEFL Voices, March/April 2021: “(Ken Paterson) speaks slowly and succinctly, and as each lecture follows the same pattern, it is easy to follow.
 Auditory learners will no doubt appreciate the fact that the lecture is accompanied by the text in print.
 Text-based learners, meanwhile, will also appreciate the element of continuity in terms of how the lessons are produced, including the notes and tips for teachers.”
 (Sandee Thompson, Coordinator EFL, College of the North Atlantic-Qatar)

-Please note: The grammar required for writing business essays is also applicable to formal business writing (e.g. reports) in the workplace.
+Please note: The academic grammar required for writing business essays is also applicable to formal business writing (e.g. reports) in the workplace.

-It’s fairly easy these days to access the materials you need to teach students how to plan essays or reports, write introductions or conclusions, develop paragraphs or make citations - but rather more difficult to find materials that focus specifically on the key grammar that your students require (often at a sentence level) for the three fundamental processes of formal business writing: being objective, building information, and connecting ideas.
+It’s fairly easy these days to access the materials you need to teach students how to plan essays or reports, write introductions or conclusions, develop paragraphs or make citations - but rather more difficult to find business English materials that focus specifically on the key grammar that your students require (often at a sentence level) for the three fundamental processes of formal business writing: being objective, building information, and connecting ideas.

 This course seeks to fill that gap.

 By the time you have finished, you will have the classroom techniques and all the materials you need to teach, within a business English context, the most relevant aspects of these 12 features of essay grammar: cautious language, defining language, passives, impersonal subjects, noun phrases, relative clauses, verb clauses, linkers, conditionals, cause and effect, comparison and cohesion/signposting.